mstksg/inCode/copy/entries/singletons-3.md

 non-partial) function exists.
 We can't write `\case {}`, because that's an incomplete pattern match --- it's missing a match on the `KnockClosed` pattern.

-Note also that this is why it's very important to always have `-Wall` (Warn all) on when writing dependently typed proofs, to ensure that GHC warns you when your pattern matches are incomplete and you know your proof is invalid.
+Note also that this is why it's very important to always have `-Werror=incomplete-patterns` (or at least `-Wall` --- warn all) on when writing dependently typed proofs, to ensure that GHC warns you when your pattern matches are incomplete and you know your proof is invalid.

 In the examples, we see two more non-trivial examples of decision functions (`and p q` and `or p q`) that are impossible to implement incorrectly, due to